nudibranchrecords/hedron/docs/dev/index.md

       key: 'rotSpeedX', // needs to be unique
       defaultValue: 0, // must be between 0 and 1
       title: 'Rotation Speed X', // optional, should be human, if not provided defaults to the key
-      min: 0, //optional, the value passed to the sketch when the param is at it's lowest value, if not provided defaults to 0
+      defaultMin: 0, // optional, the value passed to the sketch when the param is at it's lowest value, if not provided defaults to 0
-      max: 1 //optional, the value passed to the sketch when the param is at it's highest value, if not provided defaults to 1
+      defaultMax: 1, // optional, the value passed to the sketch when the param is at it's highest value, if not provided defaults to 1
+      hidden: false, // optional, some params may want to be hidden in the UI, if they are controlled programatically by the sketch.
+Defaults to false.
     },
   ],
   // Shots are single functions that can fire, as opposed to values that change